-Ensuring Business Continuity with Last-Mile Diversity and Redundancy
+Ensuring Business Continuity with Last Mile Diversity & Redundancy

-Understanding the critical role of last-mile connectivity and always available Internet access for their enterprises, savvy firms utilize redundant connections from multiple service providers.
-Despite the good intentions, their Internet connectivity risk may still be in a single basket.
-That is because internet service providers (ISPs) and competitive local exchange carriers (CLECs) may operate using leased infrastructure from the same incumbent local exchange carrier (ILEC).
+Understanding the critical role of network connectivity and always-available Internet access for their business, savvy firms utilize redundant connections from multiple service providers.
+However, despite the good intentions, their connectivity may still be at risk.
+That is because many service providers use leased infrastructure from the same incumbent local exchange carrier (ILEC).
 When the ILEC network fails, so do the services of alternative providers utilizing the same network.

 For more information about Time Warner Cable Business Class products and solutions, connect with a local Account Executive.
 Call 1-855-872-7156.